 Hi—and welcome—good to see you here—you’ll find an eclectic mix of first and subsequent drafts of my work—I like to receive your feedback as my poetry and prose move towards the published (or not!) versions.
 Thanks to all who ‘like’ and share their views about my posts.

 If you are a writer and are interested in meeting others try out the events organised by the Worcestershire LitFest & Fringe.
 The SpeakEasy evenings are well worth a visit, they take place in Worcester on the second Thursday of each month, from page to stage: performance poetry and prose, see their Facebook page for more details, click this link.
-For those with darker (or ‘alternative genre’) preferences, try 42 Worcester nights, they run on the last Wednesday of the month, this Worcester gothic / horror / sci fi / fantasy group is often fascinatingly ghoulish, you’re sure of a friendly atmosphere and a good evening.
+For those with darker (or ‘alternative genre’) preferences, try 42Worcester nights, they run on the last Tuesday of the month, this Worcester gothic / horror / sci fi / fantasy group is often fascinatingly ghoulish, you’re sure of a friendly atmosphere and a good evening.
 Currently, both of these events and the wonderful Dear Listener are online using the Zoom platform.
 42Worcester, now in its tenth year, is proud to have never missed an event.

 …and here’s my ‘official’ bio:

-Polly Stretton © 2017
+Polly Stretton © 2020

 Get in touch at email@example.com if you wish to quote anything from this blog or for the password to any password protected post (rare…but you never know!).